-The Commission's Second Order on Rehearing is based on factual, procedural, and legal errors that require correction in order to prevent the unlawful and inequitable decertification of the Tract of Land from the District and to prevent the District from being materially prejudiced.
-Accordingly, the District respectfully requests that the Commission grant the District's Motion, reverse the Second Order on Rehearing, and enter a final order denying the Amended Petition.
+The Commission's Second Order on Rehearing and the Notice of Approval are based on factual, procedural, and legal errors that require correction in order to prevent the unlawful and inequitable decertification of the Tract of Land from the District and to prevent the District from being materially prejudiced.
+Accordingly, the District respectfully requests that the Commission grant the District's Motion, rescind the Notice of Approval, reverse the Second Order on Rehearing, and enter a final order denying the Amended Petition.